 806. Joseph ROY dit CHÂTELLERAULT was born on 25 August 1709 in (Québec Province), Canada.1,1915 He was baptized on 25 August 1709 at Sainte-Anne-de-la-Pérade in La Pérade (Quebec Province), Canada.1,1915 He on 16 March 1755 in Illinois, USA, "Joseph Roy dit Chatelraux" appeared as a witness to the marriage contract of Etienne Gauvraux (Gauvreau) and Angelique Perthui (Perthuis).
-Angelique was Joseph's sister-in-law from his 1736 marriage to Marie Magdeleine Perthuis.1916 Joseph died about 10 October 1761 at the age of 52 in Louisiana, USA.
+Angelique was Joseph's sister-in-law from his 1736 marriage to Marie Magdeleine Perthuis.1916 Joseph died on 9 October 1761 at the age of 52 in Louisiana, USA.
 He was buried on 10 October 1761 in (Pointe Coupée Parish), Louisiana, USA.1917 On 28 December 1764, there is a record of a 'procès-verbal' of the transfer of the inventory of the goods and habitation from the succession of the deceased Roy.
 On 18 April 1765, an election of a tutor for the minor children of Joseph Roy and Perrine LaCour took place as well as an inventory of the goods and habitation of the deceased.
 In December 1778 in (Pointe Coupée Parish), Louisiana, USA, the husband of Joseph's daughter, Eleonore, asked for an accounting by the 'Widow Joseph Roy dit Chatellerau' (Perrine Lacour) of her late husband's succession.
 According to the civil document, the succession was not yet closed despite the fact that an inventory had been taken on 18 April 1765.
 Later that same month, background was offered on the two marriages of Joseph Roy via the curator, Ricard de Rieutord, before a division of approximately 50% between Roy's widow and his heirs.
 Included in the inventory that was taken on 18 April 1765, the estate included "slave families, six arpents valued at 1850 livres bounded Colin and baptiste LaCour for 620 lives, old house falling into ruin, a little storehouse, etc." for a total value of 25,551 livres.
 A second accounting of the assets was done by the children, however, that differed from the original accounting which appears to have forced a third, more accurate accounting of the estate assets.
 According to a final document, the heirs each received 296 piastres.1402,1918 Perrine LACOUR and Joseph ROY dit CHÂTELLERAULT842,1403 were married on 30 January 1744 in (Pointe Coupée Parish), Louisiana, USA.1919 They1919 appeared in the census in 1745 in (Pointe Coupée Parish), Louisiana, USA.

 [Note: Joseph's 1st marriage was to Marie Magdeleine Perthuis at Sainte-Anne in Détroit (Fort Ponchartrain) on 19 March 1736.]